 Recovering from cocaine addiction can involve ongoing effects or symptoms that can last a few days or even months.
 It is normal to experience these effects and The Raleigh House will be there to help alleviate these symptoms during treatment.
 Some of the symptoms you may experience are severe anxiety, loss of appetite and weight loss, paranoia and insomnia.
-We have built a professional team and treatment program to address the discomfort of withdrawal.
+We have built a professional team and treatment program at our cocaine rehab program to address the discomfort of withdrawal.
 All clients will receive a thorough psychiatric, nursing and medical assessment upon admission.
 Master’s level therapists work with clients to create and implement treatment plans individualized to the specific needs and goals for treatment.

-The first step on the road to recovery is building a strong, supportive relationship with your therapist and the clinical team.
+The first step on the road to recovery is building a strong, supportive relationship with your therapist and clinical team.
 Group and individual sessions focus on learning more about yourself, your addiction and your relationships.
 These sessions give clients a safe container to express emotions while learning new, healthy coping skills.
 Groups are held daily and individual sessions are determined between the client and their primary therapist.

 Large amounts of cocaine use can cause co-occurring conditions such as insomnia, paranoia, anxiety, malnutrition and memory problems.
 Frequent exercise is a natural way to promote healthier sleep patterns and reduce anxiety.
 It relieves stress, increases energy levels during the day, improves your sleep routine, and enhances well-being through the release of endorphins.